Khondwani/Flutter/README.md

 ## 🗺️ Explore My Projects

 ### 1. **🌍 Bitcoin Ticker**
-   - **✨ Description**: This project is all about [brief overview].
-Whether you're looking for [feature] or [feature], this app has you covered!
+   - **✨ Description**: This project is all about connecting to a Bitcoin API and displaying that data.
    - **🛠️ Features**:
-     - Feature 1
+     - Card Widget Creation
-     - Feature 2
+     - Utilising specific platform widgets for iOS and Android
-     - Feature 3
+     - Pulling Data from an API depending on what has been selecetd.
    - **🔗 Check it out**: [GitHub Repository](https://github.com/Khondwani/bitcoin-ticker-flutter)

 ### 2. **📱 Project Name 2**